UK scientists to mimic plants to make zero-carbon fuel

 The research will use synthetic biology to replicate the process by which plants concentrate solar energy to split water into hydrogen and oxygen, which is then released into the atmosphere.

-“We will build a system for artificial photosynthesis by placing tiny solar panels on microbes,” said lead researcher Julea Butt at the University of East Anglia UEA.L.
+“We will build a system for artificial photosynthesis by placing tiny solar panels on microbes,” said lead researcher Julea Butt at the University of East Anglia (UEA).

 “These will harness sunlight and drive the production of hydrogen, from which the technologies to release energy on demand are well-advanced.”